 Additional, hidden, substances can also be found in ingredients that do appear on a kibble label.
 Some pet foods may list “natural flavor” as an ingredient without stipulating the ingredients contained in that flavor.
 So, people may believe they are buying a food free of a certain type of protein, when that protein is actually contained in the product via “natural flavor.”
-This is why many people whose dogs have stomach issues from allergies and other ailments find improvement when they switch from heavily processed food to a fresh diet.
+This is why many people whose dogs have stomach issues find improvement when they switch from heavily processed food to a fresh diet.

 Fresh meat and vegetables mean better digestibility

 “Ick factor” aside, the feed-grade ingredients that can end up in pet food may not provide as much nutritional value to your dog as real muscle and organ meats do.
 The powdered “meals” and corn often found in kibble may be poorly digested, and result in gas, stomach turmoil, and unpredictable, extra-large, or soft poops.
 So, for dogs who have struggled with stomach problems, many commercial dry diets that are advertised to be “easy to digest” may not be the best solution.

 The Farmer’s Dog recipes are made from lightly cooked, fresh meats and vegetables.
 Research shows that this kind of fresh food is highly digestible— more digestible than typical kibble.
 That means your dog is absorbing and using the powerful nutrients in the food.